Mastering Swing Highs and Lows in Trading

 Traders may also use previous swing highs to take profits at when in an uptrend.
 The same is true for previous swing lows during a downtrend.

-As long as there is more buying interest in the instrument, price will continue to make higher highs and higher lows.
-Traders are buying at higher prices and sellers are unable to take control and push too far to the downside.
+When there is sustained buying interest in a financial instrument, prices will continue to create higher highs and higher lows.
+Traders willingly purchase at higher price levels, while sellers lack the strength to gain control and drive prices significantly lower.

-Overall, swing highs and lows are an important part of technical analysis in trading, and can provide valuable insights into potential future price movements.
+Swing highs and lows are essential components of technical analysis in trading, offering valuable insights that help predict potential future price movements.

 What are Fractals in Trading?